solana-labs/solana/docs/src/running-validator/validator-start.md

 The validator log file, as specified by `--log ~/solana-validator.log`, can get very large over time and it's recommended that log rotation be configured.

-The validator will re-open its when it receives the `USR1` signal, which is the basic primitive that enables log rotation.

-If the validator is being started by a wrapper shell script, it is important to launch the process with `exec` (`exec solana-validator ...`) when using logrotate.
-This will prevent the `USR1` signal from being sent to the script's process instead of the validator's, which will kill them both.
+If the log file is deleted or moved while the validator is running, it will not continue to log to the file.
+Using the `copytruncate` parameter will copy the log contents to a new location, then truncate the existing file, allowing the process to keep it's file handle.
+The `compress` parameter will archive the old log file to save space.
+Using tools such as `xzgrep` allow for the searching of the compressed files via regex.

 #### Using logrotate